Sociology Research

 Sociology Research at Newcastle

 We explore core sociological areas of contemporary and real-world importance.
-We also embrace the benefits of interdisciplinarity through cultivating exchanges in areas such as social anthropology and bioethics, alongside developing interests in the sociology of crime.
+We also embrace the benefits of interdisciplinarity through cultivating exchanges in areas such as social anthropology, health, and the sociology of crime.

-Our research agenda prioritises research aimed at making a real difference and in particular focuses on addressing inequality, disadvantage, exclusion and social injustice.
+Our research agenda prioritises research aimed at making a real difference in the world.
+In particular, it focuses on addressing inequality, disadvantage, exclusion and social injustice.

 Research expertise